Armand Zorn: Early life and education

 Zorn was born 1988 in Yaoundé in Cameroon and moved to Germany in 2000.
 His family settled in Halle in Saxony-Anhalt where he was educated.
 He graduated from Martin Luther University of Halle-Wittenberg in 2012 with a degree in Political and Historical Science, followed by two years at the Sciences Po in Paris with a diploma in European affairs.
 He then received a Masters degree at the University of Konstanz and a Master of Laws at Martin Luther University.

 Zorn worked at the representative offices of the German Ministry of Finance in Hong Kong and Macao and at the French National Assembly.
 Afterwards he worked as a consultant for PricewaterhouseCoopers.

 Political career

 In 2011, Zorn joined the SPD and in 2019, became a member of the governing board for the Frankfurt Social Democrats.

 In 2021, Zorn ran in the 2021 German federal election for the SPD.
 While he was on the party's list at number 23, which did not offer a strong chance to enter the Bundestag, he won the direct mandate in his district with 29% of the vote.
 In parliament, he has been serving on the Finance Committee, the Committee on Digital Affairs and the Parliamentary Advisory Council on Sustainable Development.

 In addition to his committee assignments, Zorn has been a member of the German delegation to the Franco-German Parliamentary Assembly since 2022.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Zorn led the SPD delegation in the working group on digital policy; his counterparts from the other parties were Manuel Hagel and Reinhard Brandl.

+Since 2025, Zorn has been serving as deputy chair of his parliamentary group, under the leadership of chairman Matthias Miersch.
+In this capacity, he oversees the group’s legislative activities on economic affairs, energy, tourism, digitization and transport.